 Or suppose two adventurers kill a dragon together and find treasure in its lair that can't be split (such as a single gem that provides magical effects).

-In situations like this, what you have to do is believe that any decision one of the owners doesn't want is a violation of their property rights.
+In situations like this, what you have to do is believe that any decision one of the owners doesn't want is a violation of their rights.
 You always have to compensate the person who isn't getting their way with something they agree is fair.
-This should usually be easy due to transitive valuation, but if no agreement can be reached in time and a decision must be made, the co-owners could unanimously agree to entrust it to randomness or an outside party's arbitration, or engage in moral conflict.
+This should usually be easy due to transitive valuation, but if no agreement can be reached before a decision must be made, the co-owners could unanimously agree to entrust it to randomness or an outside party's arbitration, or engage in moral conflict.
 And then in either case compensate the loser(s) to the best extent possible without making it not worthwhile for the winner(s) to win.

 Your hometown is destroyed by a natural disaster, and you move to the nearest other area that has a water source.
 The river there is monopolized by a company that uses machines to harvest all its water.
-They have taken resources which, otherwise, you would now have access to.
+They've taken resources which, otherwise, you would now have access to.
 Time can't be the differentiating factor because even the water taken from the river next to your house you weren't already using; they let you keep the water you had already extracted.
 Both cases only involved potential access to the natural resource, and yet we can't avoid the conclusion that it counted as you "possessing" it for the purposes of property.

 Favors and gifts¶